-The old-age pension equal to 40% of an individual’s average monthly wages in the previous 2 years plus 2% of the average monthly wages for every year’s contribution exceeding 10 years is provided.
+The old-age pension paid is equal to 40% of an individual’s average monthly wages in the previous 2 years plus 2% of the average monthly wages for every year’s contribution exceeding 10 years.
 The monthly pension cannot be more than 80% of an individual’s average monthly wages in the last 2 years.
 Benefits are adjusted every 5 years.

 Permanent Disability Benefits: